 How we picked and tested the best THC drinks

-As I tested seven different THC drinks from a range of up and coming as well as more popular cannabis brands, this is what I considered crucial to each review:
+As I tested a number of different THC drinks from a range of up-and-coming as well as more popular cannabis brands, this is what I considered crucial to each review:

 All beverages were fast acting due to advances in nanotechnology, meaning the body can absorb the THC particles faster.